 If you would like more details regarding appointments and resignations of governors, please refer to The Propeller Academy Trust website, financial statement:

-Fernando Nodal - Chair of Governors
+Fernando Nodal - Governor

 I am a Lecturer in Medicine at St Hilda's College, Fellow of the Higher Education Academy and a Neuroscientist with an interest in neural plasticity associated and learning.
 After completing my doctorate in Spain and having worked in different laboratories in France and Switzerland, I arrived at Oxford at the beginning of the millennium to make it my hometown and raise my family.

 I became a member of Kingfisher's Governing Body in 2017 and since then I have seen not only how our school has expanded and improved its facilities, but more importantly, how much our dedicated teaching and support staff is creating a unique space for learning in which our pupils are thriving.
 It is a pleasure to walk through the school in my visits and be greeted warmly by staff and pupils.
 Although every classroom is different all share the same happy and busy atmosphere when each moment is an opportunity for learning.
 I feel privileged to form part of the Kingfisher's community and contribute to its success, especially to that of our pupils.
 Please get in contact through the School Office if you want to raise any issue or make a suggestion to the Governing Body.